-Capital Funds: The educational collaborative may create a capital reserve fund to support costs associated with acquisition, maintenance of real property pursuant to a capital plan.
+Capital: The educational collaborative may create a capital reserve fund to support costs associated with the acquisition, maintenance, and improvement of fixed assets, including real property, pursuant to a capital plan.

 Funds in a capital reserve account may be used only for the project or purpose for which the account was established.

-The provision for the establishment of a capital reserve shall be subject to the approval of two-thirds of the member districts.
+The establishment of a capital reserve shall be subject to the approval of two-thirds of the member districts.
 The request for approval must state the reason for the reserve and a limit on the balance that may be held in the reserve.

+Deposits into the capital reserve shall be proposed and approved through the budget process.

+In the event that the purpose for which the capital reserve was created requires modification, the collaborative board of directors shall revise its capital plan and provide notice to all member districts.
+If the member district does not vote to disapprove the revised capital plan within a 45 day period, that member shall be deemed to have approved the revised capital plan.
+Two-thirds (2/3) approval of the member districts is required to revise the capital plan.

 Annual Financial Statements: Each collaborative shall annually prepare financial statements, including:

+a statement of net assets (government-wide);

+a statement of activities (government-wide);

+a governmental funds balance sheet;

+a governmental funds statement of revenues, expenditures, and changes in fund balance;

+a general fund statement of revenues, expenditures and changes in fund balance, budget and actual;

-statement of net assets;
+a statement of fiduciary net assets;

-A statement of revenues, expenditures, and changes in net assets; and
+a statement of changes in fiduciary fund net assets; and

 a capital plan identifying current capital obligations or future planned capital projects.

-(11) Audit: Each collaborative shall annually have an independent audit conducted of its accounts, in accordance with generally accepted governmental audit standards, and consistent with any guidelines the Department may issue.
+Audit: Each collaborative shall annually have an independent audit conducted of its accounts, in accordance with generally accepted government auditing standards, and consistent with any guidelines the Department may issue.
 Such audit will be conducted consistent with 603 CMR 50.08(2).
 Audit results shall be discussed annually at a public meeting of the collaborative board of directors.

 50.08 Reporting

-Annual Report: An educational collaborative shall submit its annual reportThe format and content of the annual report shall be presented in accordance with guidelines established by the Department, and shall include, at a minimum, the following information:
+Annual Report: An educational collaborative shall prepare an annual report.
+Upon approval by the collaborative board of directors and no later than January 1 of each year, the annual report for the preceding fiscal year shall be submitted to the chair of each member district and the Commissioner.
+The collaborative shall make the annual report available on its website.
+The format and content of the annual report shall be presented in accordance with guidelines established by the Department, and shall include, at a minimum, the following information:

 information on the programs and services provided by the collaborative;